Thatayotlhe04/Nubia/README.md

 # Nubia

-A premium finance study companion designed specifically for Motswana university students, particularly those studying finance-related courses at the University of Botswana.
+A premium finance study companion designed specifically for Batswana university students, particularly those studying finance-related courses at the University of Botswana.

 ## Philosophy